 The Board has established a minimum fund balance policy which recognizes that the establishment and maintenance of adequate fund reserves is necessary to avoid disruption in the educational programs in the schools.
 The Superintendent or Chief School Financial Officer will inform the Board, before the Board votes on a budget or budget amendment, if the approval of the budget or budget amendment will prevent the establishment or maintenance of a one-month's operating balance.
 A one-month's operating balance shall be determined by dividing the General Fund expenditures and fund transfers out by 12.
-In determining the General Fund expenditures and fund transfers out by used.
+In determining the General Fund expenditures and fund transfers out, the current or proposed budget amendment shall be used.